georchestra/georchestra/doc/tutorials/monit.md

-# Setup monit for monitoring Georchestra
+# Monit

-Monit is a powerful tool which allow you to watch the activity of your georchestra instance, with it you can :
+Monit is a powerful tool to monitor your geOrchestra instance.

+It is able to:
-- See the CPU, RAM, Swap, Network, ... utilisation
+ * watch the CPU, RAM, swap, network use
-- Be alerted when it exceed a defined value
-- Check the accessibility of yours differents services
-- Be alerted when some are offline
-- Restart them automatically or do every treatments you think appropriate
-- A lot more...
+ * check services availability, eventually restarting them when required
+ * alert when metrics exceed a predefined value, or when a service is down
+ * and lots more...

 ## Monit installation